genial-framework/Cryptography/README.md

 > Composer should be used as your main dependency manager.

-Composer makes it easier to keep vendor libraries out of your repo, meaning that only application code goes in the git repository.
+Composer makes it easier to keep vendor libraries out of your repo, meaning that only application <br />code goes in the git repository.
 It literally does all the work for you so maintaining the latest versions of all required libraries is easier because you can simply run `composer update` to get the latest compatible packages.

 You can use the installer by going to their [website](https://getcomposer.org/) and clicking download and it will show all the installation instructions.
 Once it has been installed correctly you proceed with running the console command below.